sehoxjeong/sehoxjeong/README.md

 ### Research Interests

-My research focuses on quantitatively analyzing the interaction between financial markets and the real economy.
+I am interested in quantitatively analyzing the interaction between financial markets and the real economy.
 I study how financial frictions faced by firms and financial intermediaries shape the dynamics of asset prices and corporate financing decisions.

 **`asset pricing`** **`financial institutions`** **`macrofinance`** **`machine learning`**